JR-Hammond/pnp-app/README.md

 After you select media source, simply hit the start button and enjoy!

-*May not be supported on certain browsers*
+*May not be supported on certain browsers and devices*